mwolf-pi3g/llm_perf/README.md

 | 3.
 Benchmark | `bin/aiperf.sh` | Runs AIPerf against each model at every configured concurrency |

 Run them in that order.
-Stage 2 is worth running on its own after any config change — it catches a bad `vllm_args` in ~30s instead of failing an hour into a benchmark sweep.
+Stage 2 is worth running on its own after any config change — it catches a bad vLLM flag in ~30s instead of failing an hour into a benchmark sweep.

 ---